oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/default/README.md

 * [src/main/resources/conf/elastic-data-cache-config.xml](src/main/resources/conf/elastic-data-cache-config.xml) - cache config for storage-tier

-Note if you wish to enable Prometheus or log capture, change the following in the helm installs to `true`.
-Their default values are false, but they are set to `false` in the instructions below for completeness.

-* Prometheus: `--set prometheusoperator.enabled=true`

-* Log capture: `--set logCaptureEnabled=true`

 ## Prerequisites

 Ensure you have already installed the Coherence Operator by using the instructions [here](../../../README.md#install-the-coherence-operator).